Innovative Blood Pressure Initiative Expands to the Finger Lakes

 High blood pressure contributes to one-half of heart disease deaths and is a leading cause of stroke and liver failure.
 If blood pressure is not controlled through diet and exercise, it can generally be controlled with medication.
 “This is one condition we know how to fix.
 With the right medications, high blood pressure is relatively easy and inexpensive to keep in check,” explains Al Bradley, the agency’s senior program manager for high blood pressure initiatives.

 The effectiveness of treatment is a key reason that high blood pressure—also known as hypertension—has been identified as an important priority by S2AY Rural Health Network counties their County Health Improvement Plans.
-Based on national and local rates, 125,000 people—one third of adults in the Finger Lakes—are estimated to have high blood pressure.
+Based on national and local rates, 200,000 people - 61 percent of adults in the Finger Lakes - are estimated to have high blood pressure.

 The initiative focuses on helping medical practices know hypertension control rates among their patients.
 The reports are compiled from electronic medical records that are stripped of all personally identifying information and will be issued twice per year.
 This first report includes data from more than 40,000 individuals, about one third of residents estimated to have high blood pressure in the Finger Lakes.
 The tally shows that the overall high blood pressure control rate for Chemung, Livingston, Ontario, Schuyler, Seneca, Steuben, Wayne and Yates Counties stands at 72 percent.